Abhishekkole/helloworld/README.md

 #    Artifact Registry
 #      roles/artifactregistry.admin     (project or repository level)
 #
-#    NOTE: You should always follow the principle of least privilege when assigning IAM roles
+#    Follow the principle of least privilege when assigning IAM roles to Service Account.
 #
-# 4. Create GitHub secrets for WIF_PROVIDER and WIF_SERVICE_ACCOUNT
+# 4. Create GitHub secrets for GCP_CREDENTIALS and store your Service Account Key JSON value in it .
 #
 # 5. Change the values for the GAR_LOCATION, SERVICE and REGION environment variables (below).